eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - check the tests again
 - check the documentation
   - update the [ChangeLog](../ChangeLog.md)
-  - generate options documentation from configuration templates using `tools/build/configTemplateToWiki.py`
+  - generate options documentation and xsd schemata for configuration files using `tools/build/rebuildConfigDocsAndXsd.py`
-  - recheck/rebuild the configuration xsd schemata (if options were added) using `tools/build/rebuildSchemata.py`
 - check the internal tests (same procedure as above), especially the (to be) published scenarios
 - GitHub